om-mani-padme-hum/ezobjects-mysql/README.md

 * **visible** - `boolean` - (optional) Indicates the index should be visible
 * **invisible** - `boolean` - (optional) Indicates the index should be invisible

-### Default intiailizations for different JavaScript types
+### Default initializations for different JavaScript types

 * `bit` - `Buffer.from([])`
 * `tinyint` - `0`